 6. Wild boar

-Once extinct in the UK, wild boar are now thriving in some UK forests.
-Their strong snouts are perfectly adapted to rooting through woodland soil, while their wiry brown hair helps them blend in among the trees.
-Boarlets are even striped like humbugs for extra camouflage.
+Extinct for centuries, wild boar have returned to some of the UK’s woods.
+This is thanks to escapes from farms and possibly illegal releases.
+Their strong snouts are adapted to rooting through woodland soil, while wiry brown hair helps them blend in among the trees.
+Piglets are even striped like humbugs for extra camouflage.

-The adaptation that makes wild boar most successful, however, is their incredibly varied diet.
-They will dine on virtually anything found in the forest, including worms, beetles, bird eggs, nuts, berries, carrion, roots and tubers.
+What makes wild boar most successful, however, is their incredibly varied diet.
+They will dine on virtually anything found in the forest, from worms and bird eggs to carrion and acorns.

 7. Purple emperor butterfly

-The purple emperor is possibly the most elusive animal in the UK.
-It spends the bulk of its life up above the canopy, fluttering around broadleaved trees in search of aphid honeydew and tree sap.
-But like most woodland creatures, this isn’t their sole foodstuff.
+The purple emperor is one of the most elusive animals in the UK.
+It spends the bulk of its life up above the canopy, fluttering around in search of aphid honeydew and tree sap.
+But this isn’t their sole foodstuff.

 8. Brown long-eared bat